963Salim/AI-Data-Analyst-Agent/README.md

-# AI Retail Data Analyst Agent

 ## English Version

-AI Retail Data Analyst Agent is a local analytics web app for exploring an Online Retail dataset through natural-language questions.
+AI Retail Data Analyst Agent is a local analytics web app for exploring a large Online Retail transaction dataset through natural-language questions.

+The dataset contains more than 500,000 transaction rows from an online retail business, including information such as invoice numbers, products, quantities, prices, customers, countries, invoice dates, sales revenue and returns.
+This makes it suitable for typical business analytics tasks such as revenue analysis, product performance, customer analysis, monthly trends, return behavior, data-quality checks and advanced customer or basket analysis.

 The project combines a FastAPI web interface, controlled analytics tools, a local Ollama LLM, pandas-based standard analyses, cached PySpark advanced analytics and a Power BI export pipeline.
 The goal is to show how business questions can be translated into safe, structured and reproducible data analysis workflows.